 5. Cheap Laminate + Stickers

 While I don’t talk much about the quality of surfaces included with the desks we’ve tested, the Realspace Magellan was so bad I felt I had to mention it.
 With one of the cheapest laminates we’ve seen, it is exactly the fear that most of you have when you think of laminate surfaces.
-Sharp edges and corners, with poorly fit edge banding that creates opportunity for chipping and peeling over time.
-This is not really surprising, when you think of furniture that comes from big box stores like Office Depot.
+Sharp edges and corners, with poorly fit edge banding that creates an opportunity for chipping and peeling over time.
+This is not really surprising when you think of furniture that comes from big box stores like Office Depot.
 This is the laminate you will most commonly find.

 Unfortunately, Office Depot and OfficeMax don’t allow you to purchase just a frame.
 This means that you will be required to get the full package and find a home for the low-quality laminate if you don’t want to use it with your desk.
 Because the price point is still low, it isn’t’ a huge deal, but it does feel like a waste.

 If you decide to use the laminate paired with the desk, you’ll be tasked with removing the warning and operational stickers on the surface.
 While the placement is nice, users will be sure to notice, it is difficult to remove.
 This can create an even uglier surface for your office space.